 While there is not much going on in the village, the stunning scenery is what people come for, and there are a number of paths and trails for you to explore in the surrounding area.
 Triesenberg is definitely worth visiting for its picturesque setting and is one of our favorite things to do in Liechtenstein.

-When looking where to stay in Liechtenstein we ended up staying at a really cute Airbnb in Triesenberg.
+When looking where to stay in Liechtenstein we ended up staying at a really cute Vrbo in Triesenberg.
 It was a really great deal compared to Vaduz hotel prices.
 We woke up to the most amazing mountain views right outside our doorstep.
 We would stay in Triesenberg again next time we travel to Liechtenstein.